Steddyeu/cowellereum-coin/README.md

 it shows each block referencing the previous block hash.

-Checking Validity
+# Step 3: Checking Validity

 A key feature of blockchain is that it cannot be changed without invalidating the rest of the chain.

 To check the integrity is intact, we can use the checkChainValidity() method.

-Proof of work
+# Step 4: Proof of work

 In my cryptoBlock class, i have added a proofOfWork method.
 Depending on the difficulty level, this will stop miners from making new blocks so easily.

+# To run the blockchain:

 To run, make sure you have installed - npm install --save crypto-js - and run the command node index.js in terminal.

 You will first get a message telling you Cowellereum is mining.

-then an array of objects, displaying the blockchain.
+Then an array of objects, displaying the blockchain.